pmlmodelling/oceanVal/docs/source/how_to_use.rst

     If you have provided a single-year observational dataset with only one time step, oceanVal will assume this is a climatological annual average.
     A model climatological annual average will be generated from the simulation output for comparison.

+    **The simulation output will always be regridded to the observational grid.**